-The gameplay is quite similar to Spades; however, in teen do panch, the player to make the highest tricks decides the trump based on their cards.
+The gameplay is quite similar to Spades; however, in teen do panch, the player to does the highest tricks decides the trump based on their cards.
 The game can be played in as many rounds as the players want.
 At the end of each round, the player that wins higher tricks than required can exchange cards with other players in the next round.
-For instance, if you must win three tricks but win five tricks instead, and the player who had to win five tricks won only three tricks, you can pull out two cards randomly from that player’s cards in the next round and exchange those cards with your worst cards.
+For instance, if you win three tricks but win five tricks instead, and the player who had to win only three tricks, you can pull out two cards randomly from that player’s cards in the next round and exchange those with your worst cards.

-The Hearts game is called a successor of reverse because, in this game, the goal is to lose certain tricks instead of winning them.
+The Hearts game is a successor of reverse because, in this game, the goal is to lose certain tricks instead of winning them.
 The players must watch out for cards of the heart suit and the Black Maria, which is the queen of spades.
-The scoring of the Hearts game is also reversed, and the player with the lowest score wins.
+The scoring of the Hearts game is also in reverse, and the player with the lowest score wins.

-Also known by names such as Oh Pshaw and Nomination Whist, Oh Hell is a trick-taking card game similar to Spades but has slight differences.
-Unlike the Spades, Call Break, or Teen Do Panch games, where winning extra tricks gives extra points, winning extra tricks is a fail in the Oh Hell game.
+Also known by names such as Oh Pshaw and Nomination Whist.
+Oh Hell is a trick-taking card game similar to Spades but slightly different.
+Unlike the Spades, Call Break, or Teen Do Panch games, where winning extra tricks gives extra points.
+Winning extra tricks is a failure in the Oh Hell game.

-In the Oh Hell game, the players must win the exact number of tricks as they bid at the start of the game.
-The game is played for a fixed number of deals between three to seven players, and the trump is decided by drawing a random card after the cards have been distributed to all the players.
+In the Oh Hell game, the players must win the exact number of tricks they bid at the start of the game.
+You can play the game for a fixed number of deals between three to seven players and then decide the trump accordingly by drawing a random card after distributing the cards to all the players.

 Last on the list, but definitely, a must-try is the Pitch game, also referred to as setback, high low jack, or auction pitch.
-The game is played between three to five players, which can either be played individually or in teams of two players.
-Pitch includes trick bidding, and the player that bids the highest tricks is called the pitcher.
+You can play the game between three to five players, and you can either play individually or in teams of two players.
+Pitch includes trick bidding, and the player that bids the highest tricks is the pitcher.

-Pitch is rather a relatively complex game compared to other similar games as the rules and scoring of the game are a little complicated.
-Each player is given six cards, and the players can either bid or pass in their turn.
-The lowest bid has to be two, with the successive bids higher than the preceding one.
-The first player that reaches a score of 7 points is declared the winner.
+Pitch is a relatively complex game if you compare it to other similar games, as the rules and scoring of the game are a little complicated.
+Each player has six cards, and the players can either bid or pass in their turn.
+The lowest bid has to be two, with successive bids higher than the preceding one.
+The first player that reaches a score of 7 points becomes the winner.